genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Convert to Unaligned Reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+The application will be very useful when you are interested in fraction of reads that exactly will map to genome or when you'd like to remap the reads with other aligner.

 **Action**: to convert mapped reads into unaligned reads.

 .. image:: images/convert_to_unaligned_reads.png

-The application will be very useful when you're interested in fraction of reads that exactly will map to the genome or when you'd like to remap the reads with other aligner.

 This application is based on Picard_ tools.